OfqualGovUK/ofqual-standards-patterns/docs/standards/writing-a-principle.md

 layout: standard
 order: 1
 title: Writing a principle
-date: 2024-11-28
+date: 2025-06-24
-id: SEGAS-00002
+id: OFQ-00001
 tags: []
 ---

-An engineering principle is a goal or property that is foundational to software engineering at the Home Office.
-Principles should be used to guide the behaviour of software engineering teams and evaluate their output.
+A principle is a goal or property that is foundational to delivery at the Ofqual.
+Principles should be used to guide the behaviour of teams and individuals and evaluate their output.

-Home Office engineering principles will be written to include each of the components described below, so that the intent and importance of the principles are clear, and so that readers will understand how to apply these principles in their work.
+Ofqual principles will be written to include each of the components described below, so that the intent and importance of the principles are clear, and so that readers will understand how to apply these principles in their work.

 ---